 Brian was born and raised in Jefferson City, Missouri where he attended Jefferson City High School.
 He went on to graduate with honors from Columbia College before attending the University of Notre Dame for Law School.
 Since graduating he has been practicing law in Central Missouri where his practice has focused on criminal law, municipal law, and business development.

-Brian has gained vast experience in his four terms as the elected prosecuting attorney for Jefferson City as well as his appointment as the prosecuting attorney for Dixon, Missouri and the general counsel for the City of Dixon.
+Brian has gained vast experience with the inner workings of how a criminal prosecution progresses, both in his four terms as the elected prosecuting attorney for Jefferson City as also through his appointment as the prosecuting attorney for Dixon, Missouri and as general counsel for the City of Dixon.

 Brian has been married to Dr. Laura Stumpe PhD. for over twenty years and they have eight children.
 He is also very involved in the community serving on several boards such as the Capital Region Medical Center, and Capital Area Community Service Association.
 He is a founding member of The Safety Net of Mid Missouri, and a founding member of We are Tuesday.